 While writing "Save the Teens" it became apparent that parents should be the main audience for the book.
 Carolyn hopes that other parents of teens will learn from her research and help to save not only their own teen, but others they may be in contact with regularly.

 It takes a village to save our teens - won't you join in the quest to

 The opening chapter is an entry from the journal Carolyn started two weeks after her Cameron's death.
 It's the re-telling of Cameron's last day.
 It could be entitled "The Nightmare Begins" but rather it is called "Cameron's Final Day."
 It is very distressing because it's written with much detail of finding her son and the attempts to bring him back to life.

 Other Chapters Include:

 A chapter on suicide will explain what to watch for if your teen has become disillusioned with life.

-The front cover photo of Cameron Stephenson was taken by Jerry M. Allison, while the two of them were on a photo shot together.
+The front cover photo of Cameron Stephenson was taken by Ms.Jerry M. Allison, while the two of them were on a photo shoot together in North Texas.

-The cover compilation was created by Jaclyn Whited Carpenter, a friend of Cameron's who shared the same graphic design class while at Dale Jackson Career Center in Lewisville, TX.
+The cover compilation was created by Jaclyn Whited Carpenter, a friend of Cameron's who were in the same graphic design class while at Dale Jackson Career Center in Lewisville, TX.